-Despite the significant economic challenges faced by many households in 2020/21, the number of RBHS policyholders increased ever so slightly.
-The proportion of policyholders who discontinued their membership through the year declined by 1.3 percentage points to 4.4 per cent.
-This was the lowest rate of discontinuance for a number of years and compares to the industry average of 8.4 per cent.
+Despite the significant economic challenges faced by many households again in 2021/22, the number of RBHS policyholders increased by 0.5 per cent to 2375 members as at 30 June 2022.
+And the proportion of policyholders who discontinued their membership through the year was largely unchanged at 4.5 per cent.
+As in previous years, our discontinuance rate is very low, particularly relative to the industry overall, which averaged of 8.2 per cent in 2021/22.
 Thank you to everyone who has maintained their RBHS membership in these challenging times.